leedium/occ-react-component/README.md

 - [Babel 7](https://babeljs.io/ "Babel 7")
 - [eslint](https://eslint.org/ "Eslint")

-This package will allows [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") developers to develop [React 16](https://reactjs.org/ "React") JSX Components with real time compilation to [Require.js AMD OCC modules](https://docs.oracle.com/cd/E97801_01/Cloud.18C/WidgetDev/html/index.html "Developing Widgets").
+This package will allow [OCC](https://docs.oracle.com/en/cloud/saas/commerce-cloud/index.html "Oracle Commer Cloud Portal") developers to develop [React 16](https://reactjs.org/ "React") JSX Components with real time compilation to [Require.js AMD OCC modules](https://docs.oracle.com/cd/E97801_01/Cloud.18C/WidgetDev/html/index.html "Developing Widgets").
 The ReactApplication is compiled to `dist/` preserving the normal folder structure for a widget.
 The component wraps the knockout.js view model and injects both the model and dependencies into each React component allowing developers access to best of both worlds, "old" and new.
 Of course this can all be configured in webpack.config.js